RESTFest/2015-apidays-conference-talk-api/conference-talk.md

 Link relations values defined in the `conference-talk` conference talk document can be used as simple strings as long as they are prefixed with a period.
 However, any parsing tool must map them to a URI using the following URI template https://tavis.net/rels/conference-talk/{relname}.

 #### href
 The href property can resolve to a relative URI and use relative fragment identifiers to point to content within the current document.
-Fragment identifiers follow the scheme defined by the JSON-Pointer specification.
+Fragment identifiers follow the scheme defined by the JSON Pointer specification {{!RFC6901}}.
 This prevents the need to duplicate content within a document.

 For example, the sample below has an array of proposals, and each one points to a presenter structure and conference structure.

 ~~~~~~~~~~

-    { "proposals" : [
+    { "sessions" : [
         {
+          "presentation" : {
              "title" : "An Introduction To Media Type Design",
-             "brief-description" : "Blah Blah Blah",
+             "brief-description" : "Blah Blah Blah"
+           },
             "links" [
               { "rel" : ".presenter", "href" : "#presenter"},
               { "rel" : ".conference", "href" : "#conference"}
             ]
         },
         {
+          "presentation" : {
             "title" : "Crafting Evolvable Representations",
-            "brief-description" : "Double blah",
+            "brief-description" : "Double blah"
+            },
             "links" [
               { "rel" : ".presenter", "href" : "#presenter"},
               { "rel" : ".conference", "href" : "#conference"}